-I expect several MF links to die this year.
-Let me know if any of the links I shared no longer works with a visitor message in my profile (not PM).
+Let me know if any of the links I share no longer works with a visitor message in my profile (not PM).
 I'm willing to re-upload them, but I'll take my time to do so, so don't expect them right away.
 If you know of a free reliable non US-based filesharing service where files last almost indefinitely, let me know.

 I once got a strike on my mediafire folder because I shared an 8-bit cover of Rolling in the Deep with my friend. lol